 We’re in the middle of a streak of 100°+ days.
 I even saw 115° in our upcoming forecast – phew!
 While we love eating outside in the summer, it’s way too hot for a picnic by the time lunch rolls around.
 Just can’t stay outside for that long in that hot hot heat.

 So, instead, we’re planning quite a few breakfast picnics this summer.
 We can get up and out of the house early, while the air is still slightly cool, and head to a favorite park for playing.
 Plus, eating breakfast outside is a nice change of pace!
 Changing things up is sometimes a good idea.

 A plastic bucket is the perfect container for a summer breakfast picnic, don’t you think?
 My girls were pretty excited to see what goodies I packed inside.
 You can customize your breakfast picnic with whatever your kiddos like to eat.
 I kept ours pretty simple, including some convenience items that we don’t eat very often.
 It’s always fun to throw in a couple extra surprises.
 Don’t forget to pack things you will enjoy too.

 Here are a few ideas for breakfast picnic foods that are easy to pack and eat:

-- muffins or scones
+- mini muffins or scones

 - mini bagels with cream cheese

 - cut-up fruit in small containers or on skewers